nuu-engineering/Elixir-Style-Conventions/README.md

     end
     ```

-    Si prefieres utilizar otro nombre para esta referencia, define un alias. / If you want a prettier name for a module self-reference, set up an alias.
+    If you want a prettier name for a module self-reference, set up an alias.

     ```elixir {.line-numbers}
-    # Recomendado / Preferred
+    # Preferred
     defmodule SomeProject.SomeModule do
       alias __MODULE__, as: SomeModule